Vyshnavi-MSFT/azure-docs/articles/sap/automation/configure-webapp.md

 ## Create an app registration

 If you would like to use the web app, you must first create an app registration for authentication purposes.
 Open the Azure Cloud Shell and execute the following commands:

+> [!NOTE]
+> Ensure you have the latest version of Azure CLI installed and are signed in with appropriate permissions to create app registrations.
+You need at least Application Administrator or Global Administrator role in Microsoft Entra ID.

 # [Linux](#tab/linux)
 Replace MGMT with your environment as necessary.